andromeda-0/Intro_to_DL_Project/README.md

 # Branches:
 - The `main` branch is composed by Tony Huang (runqih@andrew.cmu.edu).
 It contains both the MADDPG baseline and QMIX, and is used as the cornerstone in other branches.
 - The `zongyuez` branch is composed by Zongyue Zhao (zongyuez@andrew.cmu.edu).
-It applies social influence as a form of intrinsic motivation to the adversarial agents.
+It applies social influence as a form of intrinsic motivation.
 - TODO: